Stocks steady, dollar climbs as U.S. recovery sparks Fed tapering fears

 At the same time, he said investors were closing positions ahead of the U.S. nonfarm payrolls data later in the global day to shield themselves from potential losses in the event of an upside surprise.

-Airlines suffered with British Airways-owner IAG (ICAG.L), Wizz Air (WIZZ.L) and easyJet (EZJ.L) all down over 1% after Britain added seven countries, including Egypt and Sri Lanka, to its "red list" of destinations that require hotel quarantine on return to England. read more
+Airlines suffered with British Airways-owner IAG, Wizz Air and easyJet all down over 1% after Britain added seven countries, including Egypt and Sri Lanka, to its “red list” of destinations that require hotel quarantine on return to England.

-U.S. stock futures, the S&P 500 e-minis , rose slightly, following a 0.4% loss for the index (.SPX) overnight.
-The Nasdaq Composite (.IXIC) suffered a 1% slide on Thursday, while the Dow Jones Industrial Average (.DJI) fared relatively better, slipping 0.1%.
+U.S. stock futures, the S&P 500 e-minis, rose slightly, following a 0.4% loss for the index overnight.
+The Nasdaq Composite suffered a 1% slide on Thursday, while the Dow Jones Industrial Average fared relatively better, slipping 0.1%.

 The 10-year Treasury yield rose as high as 1.633%, after advancing nearly four full basis points overnight.